dherath/dherath.github.io/about.md

 ### Research

-Currently I'm part of the [SVR Lab](http://www.cs.binghamton.edu/~pyang/seclab.html) @ SUNY Binghamton under the supervision of Professor [Ping Yang](http://www.cs.binghamton.edu/~pyang/) and co-supervision of Professor [Guanhua Yan](http://www.cs.binghamton.edu/~ghyan/) where my current research focuses on utilizing blockchain technology and machine learning for building secure systems.
-In terms of research experience, before my PhD-I have worked on research projects spanning the areas of wireless communications and robotics.
+Currently I'm part of the [SVR Lab](http://www.cs.binghamton.edu/~pyang/seclab.html) @ SUNY Binghamton under the supervision of Professor [Ping Yang](http://www.cs.binghamton.edu/~pyang/) and co-supervision of Professor [Guanhua Yan](http://www.cs.binghamton.edu/~ghyan/) where my current research focuses is in **Real-time Machine Learning**.
+My current research work is focused on developing machine learning models for real-time anomaly detection.
+Additionaly I also am collaborating in research projects which utilize **Ethereum-Blockchain** for building secure, distributed systems.
+In terms of past research experience, before my PhD-I have worked on research projects spanning the areas of wireless communications and robotics.
 During which, I gained experience in Markovian modeling, Optimizations, Deep Learning and Robotic simulations.

 <!--In previous research projects I have mainly focused on wireless communications while during my undergrad days I was part of the robotics research group where I simulated different movement algorithms for biologically inspired snake robots. <!--If you're interested in my work please visit my research gate page, where I'd be happy to share my work with anyone interested.